Ferries from

 The Arrecife to Cadiz ferry is the main ferry route from Lanzarote to Spain.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Lanzarote to Spain sail approximately 2 times per week and are provided by Naviera Armas.
+Ferries from Lanzarote to Spain sail approximately once a week and are provided by Naviera Armas.

 Yes, you can travel on a car ferry from Lanzarote to Spain with Naviera Armas.